Nextiva / Blog / Customer Experience

 4. Make data-driven decisions

 Use your contact center software to generate reports on key contact center metrics to track your call center performance.
+Here are some key agent performance metrics to monitor:

-Include analyzing customer data from digital channels like SMS, email, and chat for a complete view of customer interactions.
+Include analyzing customer data from digital channels like SMS, email, and live chat to provide a complete view of customer interactions.
+Use these insights to identify trends, optimize staffing levels to meet call volume, and understand customer sentiment.

 Contact center metrics